-Location: The RFD is fitted with a sight glass in the top portion.
+LOCATION: The RFD is fitted with a sight glass in the top portion.
 Be sure that it can be viewed when mounted in an upright position (the sight glass is on the top).
-The sight glass window is offset toward the RFD outlet.
-Out connects to the expansion valve.
+The RFD may be supported by the tubing or secured with a large tie wrap.

-Because the RFD contains desiccant to absorb moisture and the absorption is limited, it is important to unpack and install it after all other connections are made.
+Because the RFD contains desiccant to absorb moisture and the absorption is limited, it is important to install it after all other connections are made.
 Leaving the RFD installed on a partially open system may reduce its capacity by allowing it to absorb moisture in free air before the system is sealed.